 Pushing the log through is slow and takes a bit of force.
-After the first cut, there is a lot of sawdust stuck to the inside of the kerf.
-That results in the saw teeth failing to clear out the sawdust fast enough.
+After the first cut, a lot of sawdust is stuck to the inside of the kerf.
+That results in the saw teeth failing to clear the sawdust quickly enough.
 Try to cut slower, and the teeth need a feed rate to bite into the wood.

 Selecting a bandsaw that is right for you

-Knowing the log types that a bandsaw can handle helps you make accurate cuts and save your logs from unnecessary saw cuts and damages.
-A bandsaw can be the best candidate when looking to cut precise curves in wood.
+Knowing the log types a bandsaw can handle helps you make accurate cuts and save your logs from unnecessary saw cuts and damages.
+A bandsaw can be the best candidate when cutting precise curves in wood.

 Use a quality band saw for more cuts.
-Band saws are differentiated by types and sizes.
+Types and sizes differentiate band saws.
 Choose from the available options by considering what you want to use the saw machine for.
 Cabinet models are for professional use, whereas smaller models are for homeowners.

 There are two features to consider when choosing a band saw.
 These are the depth of the cut and the throat.
 The saw’s depth of the cut refers to the distance from the table to the upper blade guides.
 It tells the buyer how thick the stock is cut using the band saw.
 However, some saws have a six-inch depth of cut bur with an optional riser added to the unit.
 It extends the depth from six inches to twelve.

 The throat is the distance from the blade to the vertical frame section body of the saw.
-It tells you the width of the cut that can be completed on the bandsaw.
+It tells you the cut width that can be completed on the bandsaw.
 The term 18-inch Band Saw on an advert represents the throat measurement to which the manufacturer is referring.

-Look for band wheels that have tires with cleaning brushes to keep the wheels clean.
+Look for band wheels with tires with cleaning brushes to keep the wheels clean.
 A built-in dust collection port that connects to your shop vacuum keeps your workplace clean.
-A rip fence and a miter gauge are for ripping, resawing, and cross-cutting.
+A rip fence and a miter gauge are for ripping, resawing, and crosscutting.